ankita-sethi/research-project-salt-pepper/proposal/README.md

 4. Areas of improvement for the analyzers to avoid developers exploiting the exceptions

 ### 1. Study the popularity of Bandit in open source Python libraries
 With the help of GitHub's rich GraphQL APIs, we aim to collect data regarding various security analysis tools used in Python developers.
-Further narrowing down to Bandit's usage, we will userstand how Bandit is being consumed in these repositories, i.e in Continuous Integrations (CIs), git pre-commit hooks etc. This will help us narrowing down the list of repositories to run our further analysis on.
+Further narrowing down to Bandit's usage, we will understand how Bandit is being consumed in these repositories, i.e, in Continuous Integrations (CIs), git pre-commit hooks etc. This will help in narrowing down the list of repositories to run our further analysis on.

 ### 2. Analyze the security exceptions in these projects
 With the help of [1], we will select top 1000 (approximate) repositories and analyze the exceptions in the repositories.
-For a given project, this will be further broken down into
+For a given project, this will be further broken down into :

 a.
 How many security exceptions are with the CLI option (`--skip`)?

 b.
 How many security exception are added with inline comments (`# nosec`)?

 c.
 Which Bandit plugins lead to the most exceptions?

-Both (a) and (b) can be achived by using GraphQL API, or can be performed offline by cloning the narrowed list of repositories. (c) will be performed manually in case of inline comments to identify the target plugin, or in case of CLI exceptions, can directly mapped to the plugin with the help of the exception ID.
+Both (a) and (b) can be achieved by using GraphQL API, or can be performed offline by cloning the narrowed list of repositories. (c) will be performed manually in case of inline comments to identify the target plugin, or in case of CLI exceptions, can directly map to the plugin with the help of the exception ID.
 There is further scope for improving (c) by using a simple heuristic to map the exception line to plugin, by analyzing the Python AST for te given line.

-At the end of this study, we should have a broader idea of most common exceptions and we should be able to classify the exceptions into broader categories to simplify the further study of identifying issues in such patterns.
+At the end of this study, we should have a broader idea of most common exceptions, and then we should be able to classify the exceptions into broader categories to simplify the further study of identifying issues in such patterns.

 ### 3. Identifying the security impact
-Previous work will help us narrowing down the analysis to the categories of exceptions, based on the common programming patterns.
+Previous work will help us in narrowing down the analysis to the categories of exceptions, based on the common programming patterns.
 Manual analysis will be performed on these patterns and validated with the secure counterparts suggested by Bandit plugins and other language standards to identify if these exception are secure in nature.
 We will also work on automating this process.

-This work should help us in getting a better idea about the following two scenarios
+This work should help us in getting a better idea about the following two scenarios:

 a.
 Are standard library APIs limiting developers to consume them securely?

 b.
 Are developers compromising security at the cost of implementation ease?

 ### 4. Areas of improvement for the analyzers to avoid developers exploiting the exceptions